Angry and afraid, Afghanistan's LGBTQ community say they're being hunted down after Taliban takeover - Local News 8

 As soon as the Taliban recaptured Kabul in August, Balkhi and her family went into hiding.
 The names of Balkhi and five other LGBTQ people inside Afghanistan who spoke to CNN for this story have been changed for safety reasons — Balkhi chose to use the name of a famous female Afghan poet who she considered “brave” and a “hero.”

 The 20-year-old university student is one of hundreds of LGBTQ people in Afghanistan who are urging advocates outside the country to help them escape the Taliban regime.
-Two LGBTQ activists outside of Afghanistan — Ritu Mahendru and Nemat Sadat — told CNN they had separate lists each with hundreds of names of people who want to flee.
+Two LGBTQ activists outside of Afghanistan told CNN they had separate lists each with hundreds of names of people who want to flee.

 “The situation gets worse every day … fear of arrest is part of life now and I have such stress that I can’t even sleep,” Balkhi told CNN by text message from an undisclosed location.